moodlebox/moodle-tool_moodlebox/README.md

     www-data ALL=(ALL) NOPASSWD:/usr/bin/vcgencmd
     ```

-1. If you use the [PiJuice module](https://github.com/PiSupply/PiJuice), you need to allow www-data to access I2C:
+1. If you use the [PiJuice module](https://github.com/PiSupply/PiJuice), you need to install the packages related
+    ```bash
+    sudo apt-get install pijuice-base
+    ```
+   then allow www-data to access I2C:
     ```bash
     sudo adduser www-data i2c
     ```